 AMR Dani3l drops by with his weekly blog talking about his races and events, whats coming up, and more here at simrace247.

-Hello fellow sim racers.
-Welcome to my nineteenth SimRace247.com blog for 2022.
-I hope that you’re all doing very well and this past week has been a great one for you?
+Hello one and all and welcome to blog number 23 that I’ve produced for SimRace247.com.
+I hope that you’re all doing very well and that this past week has been a great one?

-Monday 16th May – What If Multi-Multiclass Racing Competed Here?
-Series 2 Episode 4 at Watkins Glen
+Tuesday 14th June – What If Multi-Multiclass Racing Competed Here?
+Episode 8: Road Atlanta

 WHAT IF STREAM